Skip to content

 There are two primary roles in a partnership: the consumer - an organisation consuming a product - and the provider - an organisation/entity providing a product’s services.

-For example for the THG Fulfil Product, a possible provider would be THG, THG would be providing the services of the THG Fulfil product.
-A organisation can then come along and consume the THG Fulfil product by partnering with THG, making them the consumer.
+For example for the product A, a possible provider would be THG, THG would be providing the services of the product A. A organisation can then come along and consume product A by partnering with THG, making them the consumer.

 Authentication